 Have a plan

 Identify what you want out of your life and career so you can put in place the steps to make it happen.
-Look beyond status and salary to what motivates and fulfils you.
+Look beyond status and salary to what motivates and fulfills you.
 Take the time to think this through carefully and research.
 It might help to discuss it with a trusted friend or colleague, or seek the advice of a career coach.

 Boost your visibility

 When you’re working alongside an ambitious team of people, it can be difficult to stand out.
 Rather than jostling for your manager’s attention, focus on how you can make your strengths shine.
-Speak up in meetings, put your hand up to take on projects, demonstrate your expertise, stay positive and engaged, and strengthen your relationships with your manager and colleagues.
+Speak up in meetings, put your hand up to take on projects, demonstrate your expertise, stay positive and engaged, and strengthen your relationships with your manager and coworkers.

 Update your resume